CageEcharte/RickandMorty/README.md

 ### Author
 Carlos Echarte

-And a Honorable mention to Brad Traversy for creating the starter pack
+Honorable mention to Brad Traversy for creating the starter pack.

 ### Version